Generic Name: methohexital

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when methohexital is injected.

 Methohexital should make you fall asleep very quickly.

 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving methohexital.
 You will also be watched closely while you are coming out of the anesthesia.

 Drowsiness may last for several hours.
 You will need someone to drive you home from after you receive methohexital.

-Avoid drinking alcohol just after receiving methohexital.
+Do not drink alcohol just after receiving methohexital.
 Dangerous side effects could occur.

 Tell your doctor about all your other medicines, especially:

 - a blood thinner--warfarin, Coumadin, Jantoven; or